-- (a) the Speaker of the Senate shall convene a meeting of the Senate to hear the charges against the Governor; and - (b) the Senate may, by resolution, appoint a special committee comprising not more than eleven of its members to investigate the matter. - 2.
-A special committee appointed under subsection (1)(b), shall first determine whether or not section 14 was complied with in respect of the proceedings in the county assembly. - 3.
-If the special committee is not satisfied that the county assembly has complied with the procedure set out under section 14, the special committee shall not proceed with the matter any further and shall report that finding to the Senate within three days from the date of its first meeting. - 4.
-If the Senate resolves that the county assembly did not comply with the procedure set out under section 14, the Speaker of the Senate shall notify the Speaker of the county assembly of the resolution of the Senate and that the Senate shall not proceed with the impeachment process. - 17.
-(1) If the special committee or the Senate finds that the county assembly complied with the procedure set out under section 14, the special committee shall-
+- (a) the Speaker of the Senate shall convene a meeting of the Senate to hear the charges against the Governor; and - (b) the Senate may, by resolution, appoint a special committee comprising not more than eleven of its members to investigate the matter. - (2) A special committee appointed under subsection (1) (b), shall first determine whether or not section 14 was complied with in respect of the proceedings in the county assembly. - (3) If the special committee is not satisfied that the county assembly has complied with the procedure set out under section 14, the special committee shall not proceed with the matter any further and shall report that finding to the Senate within three days from the date of its first meeting. - (4) If the Senate resolves that the county assembly did not comply with the procedure set out under section 14, the Speaker of the Senate shall notify the Speaker of the county assembly of the resolution of the Senate and that the Senate shall not proceed with the impeachment process.

+17. (1) The special committee shall-